FAQs

 -

-Unfortunately, many MCT flats do not have off-street parking and parking spaces may be limited.
-MCT does not allocate specific car parks to specific units and doesn’t support the right to car parking based on custom and practice.
+Unfortunately, many MCT units do not have off-street parking and parking spaces may be limited.
+MCT does not allocate specific car parks to specific units and doesn’t support the right to car parking based on custom-and-practice.
 Instead, tenants are expected to be considerate of each other, and of people living in their wider neighbourhood.
 As needs and circumstances change, so too should parking, to ensure convenience and safety for all MCT tenants.

 -